keithalewis/math/bsmbs.md

 corresponded to a dividend payment.
 This is an untenable definition.
 Stocks "jump" between market close and market open with no associated cash flow.
-Fixed income instruments are defined by their coupon cash flows.
+Fixed income instruments are defined by their cash flows.
+Futures always have price 0 and periodic cash flows determined by the change in market quotes.

 Replacing $c$ with cash flows $(C_t)$ received at time $t$ associated with owning instruments leads to an even more powerful theory.